ruddha2001/fusion/README.md

 * Created a PHP script to act as a Web API which sends out JSON object

 ## Trying To Accomplish
-* Receive the JSON object and display as graphs
+* Recieve the JSON object and display as graphs
 * Creating a seperate Android API to feed the Android App JSON data